 Even with their limitations, APFOs continue to be one of the most popular growth management tools in Maryland.
-The APFO reports themselves do not provide any information concerning their appropriateness of use or benefit, particularly with local quality of life goals.
+The APFO reports themselves do not provide any information concerning their appropriateness of use or benefit.
 There was no indication provided in the APFO Annual Reports that adequate public facility ordinances were applied inconsistent with their intent.